Prerequisites

 |---|---|---|

-command not found: jdcodec after install | Node binary not on PATH, or the global install went to a non-PATH directory | Check node --version returns 22+.
+command not found: jdcodec after install | npm global bin not on PATH, or nvm version switch lost the global | Use npx jdcodec as an immediate workaround.
+To fix permanently: check node --version returns 22+, confirm npm config get prefix gives a path whose bin/ is in $PATH, and re-run npm install -g jdcodec.
 Don’t use sudo npm install -g.
-If npm config get prefix returns a path you can’t write to, follow npm’s official guide for fixing global install permissions. |
+If the prefix isn’t writable, follow npm’s official guide for fixing global install permissions. |

 jdcodec start opens the browser but nothing happens after | The session_id never reaches the server; usually a network or DNS issue | Check connectivity to jdcodec.com.
 Try again; the connector retries gracefully. |